 The Audit Committee has authority to pre-approve all non-audit services provided by the Company's external auditors.
 The Audit Committee Charter is attached hereto as Schedule A and should be referred to for a complete understanding of the role of the Audit Committee.

-Audit Fees - The audit fees paid by the Company for the 2022 fiscal year are discussed in detail in the Management Information Circular at the section entitled 'BUSINESS TO BE TRANSACTED AT THE MEETING - APPOINTMENT OF AUDITOR'.
+Audit Fees - The audit fees paid by the Company for the 2023 fiscal year are discussed in detail in the Management Information Circular at page 5 the section entitled 'WHAT THE MEETING WILL COVER - APPOINT THE AUDITOR'.

 RISK FACTORS